aws-samples/amazon-eks-refarch-cloudformation/README.md

-## Amazon EKS Refarch Cloudformation
+## Amazon EKS Reference Architecture with Cloudformation

 Reference architecture of Amazon EKS with modern cloudformation templates.